TremeschinArchive/ModularMusicVisualizer/README.md

 #### Automatic installation and running

-When you run `python.exe .\example_basic.py` it should take care of downloading and installing Python dependencies as well as FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting to a separate folder on the MMV directory tree, also it will add to the environmental PATH that folder.
+When you run `python.exe .\example_basic.py` it should take care of downloading and installing Python dependencies as well as FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting to a temp folder, moving the binary to the right place.

 If this process doesn't work (dead links for example), report any issue you had.
 You can also continue reading this for manual instructions.